matheuscscp/nanotrip/index.md

 ### Welcome to nanotrip
 nanotrip is a game created for a college class, Introduction to Game Development.

-In this game you must help Eatles, the alient, to recover his spaceship.
+In this game you must help Eatles, the alien, to recover his spaceship.

 It is a physics game about field forces and electromagnetism, where you must change the electrical charge of a moving particle, Eatles' psychic avatar, that can eat things to raise its mass and pick up point items.